-Unless otherwise stated, information of a scientific or technical nature regarding (i) the Cadia Operation included in this AIF is based upon the Cadia Report, (ii) the Lihir Operation included in this AIF is based upon the Lihir Report, and (iii) the Wafi-Golpu Project included in this AIF is based upon the Wafi-Golpu Report.
-As at the date hereof, each of the authors of the aforementioned reports. beneficially own, directly or indirectly, less than one percent of the outstanding securities of Newcrest.
+Unless otherwise stated, information of a scientific or technical nature regarding (i) the Cadia Operation included in this AIF is based upon the Cadia Report, (ii) the Lihir Operation included in this AIF is based upon the Lihir Report, (iii) the Wafi-Golpu Project included in this AIF is based upon the Wafi-Golpu Report and (iv) the Red Chris Operations included in this AIF is based upon the Red Chris Report.
+As at the date hereof, each of the authors of the aforementioned reports, beneficially own, directly or indirectly, less than one percent of the outstanding securities of Newcrest.